Kinto/kinto/docs/overview.rst

 The JavaScript and Python development kits (SDK) provide basic abstractions to store and retrieve data from your applications.
 Our offline client for browsers will leverage IndexedDB to synchronize data locally when back online.

-Client-side encryption is optional.
+Storing encrypted records on the server with client-side encryption is optional.

 The ecosystem is growing and some plugins provide advanced features like history tracking, push notifications, file attachments, or schema validation...